gpthatcher/ThatcherTechnologies/README.md

 ## Integrations and Enhancements

-ScrewFast leverages the power of Astro — a modern, cutting-edge site building framework — and integrates it seamlessly with the utility-first CSS framework TailwindCSS, to deliver exceptional site performance and a seamless user experience.
+ThatcherTechnologies leverages the power of Astro — a modern, cutting-edge site building framework — and integrates it seamlessly with the utility-first CSS framework TailwindCSS, to deliver exceptional site performance and a seamless user experience.
 Here are some notable integrations and enhancements included in the project:

 ### Starlight Documentation

-ScrewFast is now equipped with the Starlight, which is designed to elevate the user's experience with documentation.
+ThatcherTechnologies is now equipped with the Starlight, which is designed to elevate the user's experience with documentation.
 This modern and elegant theme comes with a suite of features to make the content more accessible and pleasant to navigate.

 Key Features: